pact-foundation/docs.pact.io/docs/getting_started/what_is_pact_good_for.md

+---
-# What is Pact good for?
+title: What is Pact good for?
+---

 ## What is Pact good for?